Do Bed Bugs Have A Queen

-Do Bed Bugs Have A Queen?
+Do Bed Bugs Have a Queen?

 Male Vs Female Bed Bug How To Tell The Difference With Photos